 If you’ve ever taken an exam at the end of a year-long course and struggled to retain information that you learned in the first week of study, remember that new hires are having a very similar experience.

 From their first day onwards they’re bombarded with information, and it’s tough to remember everything at any given time.
+That’s why implementing testing into your onboarding process, such as skill-assessment tests and quizzes, can be informative.

-That’s why implementing testing into your onboarding process, such as tests and quizzes, can be informative.
-Do your new hires fully understand their roles and how it relates to business goals?
-Do they know the history of the company and what benchmarks you’re expecting them to reach?
+Testing can help you determine whether your new hires fully understand their roles and how they relates to business goals.
+You can also quiz them on the relevant history of the company (important for customer-facing roles), or the specific benchmarks you’re expecting them to reach.

-4. Onboarding survey
+4. Onboarding Survey

-An effective way to measure onboarding success is to survey the new hire themselves about whether or not they think it’s an effective onboarding process and what they think could be improved.
-Integrating recruiting software into this process can be beneficial as it can track and manage these surveys, ensuring they are conducted at optimal times during the onboarding phase.
+An effective way to measure onboarding success is to survey the new hire themselves.
+Ask them directly whether or not they think it’s an effective onboarding process and what they think could be improved.

-5. Training completion rate
+5. Training Completion Rate

 You may have a comprehensive training program, but if your employees aren’t engaged in the process then it likely isn’t doing you any favours.